BurkhalterY/EPSIC_Battleship/README.md

 This game was created for one of my IT courses at EPSIC in 2019.

-This project have two repos:
+This project has two repos:
 - https://github.com/BurkhalterY/EPSIC_Battleship
 - https://github.com/Yannis-edu/EPSIC_Bataille_Navale

 This one is in both English and French and is the most up-to-date.

 While the one from Yannis-edu is the version I handed for my EPSIC course.
-This repo is a fork of it.
 It's almost all in French and it will not be updated anymore.
 The organisation Yannis-edu is all dedicated to my school projects.

+This repo (BurkhalterY) is a fork of the Yannis-edu's one.

 ## Getting Started